Things to consider when developing an advertising or promotional plan for your new business.

 You will use advertising and promotions to get consumers to know your business.
 In addition to a physical store location, also make sure you have an online presence.
 With that, all that your potential customer needs to have handy, in order to get more information about your business, is your website address.

-I recommend: Distributing promotional products such as advertising pens or personalized notepads will get your business name, logo, and message into the hands of potential customers.
+I recommend: Distributing promotional products such as imprinted pens or imprinted notepads will get your business name, logo, and message into the hands of potential customers.
 So, don't forget to include your website address along with your company logo, message, and other contact information.

 If your physical location is your biggest asset, take advantage of that.
 Especially if your business is based on or near a Main Street in the center of town or in a big city where there is good foot traffic, use your store front to showcase your logo, your message, and/or your products or services.